Table of Contents

 - Be kind to your eyes.
 If sunlight, dust, or smoke irritate your eyes, steer clear.
 Think of your eyes as needing some TLC during this vulnerable time.

 - Follow directions.
-Don't bathe or exercise until your doctor tells you it's safe to do so.
+Do not bathe or exercise until your doctor tells you it's safe to do so.

 If you have questions or concerns about your surgery or recovery, call your doctor and ask for help.
-Don't be afraid to reach out.
+Do not be afraid to reach out.
 Your doctor wants you to get well and have a good surgery.
-You can help the process by asking questions when you're unsure.
+You can help the process by asking questions when you are unsure.
 Get clarity to keep your eyes safe.

 Keratoplasty: Reasons You May Need This Surgery